simulation-tree/unmanaged/README.md

 ```

 ### Safety checks
-When compiling without release settings (where a `#DEBUG` flag is set), all allocations
+When compiling with `#DEBUG` or `#TRACK` flag set, all allocations originating from `Allocations` or
-originating from `Allocations` or `Allocation` will be tracked.
-This is so that, when debugging
-is finished and the program exists, an exception can be thrown if there are any allocations
-that would leak in a release build.

-With release settings, all checks are dropped.
-The executing program is expected to dispose all
-of the allocations it has made.
-The `#TRACK` flag is used to re-enabled allocation tracking,
-at the cost of performance.
+`Allocation` will be tracked.
+Providing for development time null checks through a thrown exception
+when the current domain exits and there are still allocations present (leaks).

-> It's the program's responsibility, and choice for when and how allocations are disposed.
+> It's the programmers responsibility and decision for when, and how allocations should be disposed.

-### Memory alignment
-Allocations are not aligned by default, this can be toggled with the `#ALIGNED` flag.

 ### Contributing and direction
-This library is developed to provide the building blocks that a `System` namespace might,
+This library is made to provide the building blocks that a `System` namespace might,
-but exclusively through unmanaged code.
-In order to minimize runtime cost and to expose more
+but exclusively through and for native code.
+This is to minimize runtime cost and to expose
-efficiency that was always there with C#.
+efficiency that was always available with C#.
 Commonly putting the author in a position where they
 need to exercise more control, because _with great power comes great responsibility_.

 Contributions that fit this are welcome.